8 Tips For New Family Caregivers

-Taking care of an aging loved one a big task, however there are several things you can do to lighten the load.
+Taking care of an aging loved one is a big task, however there are several things you can do to lighten the load.
 Here are 8 tips for new family caregivers to help you be the most effective caregiver you can be.

-1. Set Your Boundaries from Start
+1. Set Your Boundaries From The Start

 Determine the number of hours you have available or what days of the week you will be available.
 If your loved one tends to call you 10 times a day be clear about when you will be able to take calls, especially if you have work of your own to be done.
 It’s ok to say, only call if there’s an emergency.

 2. Utilize Home Delivery

 Running all over town buying food and supplies can quickly run you ragged.
 These days nearly any product you need can be found on Amazon and delivered directly to your door.
 They even offer subscription service on everyday items such as toilet paper, laundry detergent, multi-vitamins, adult diapers, and so much more.
 Having the essentials delivered automatically can free up a lot of time for other tasks.
 As a bonus you often get a discount on the products when you subscribe.

 Services such as Hello Fresh or Blue apron provide meal kits that are delivered directly to your door.
 This can relieve a lot of stress over meal planning and meal preparation since everything you need for a tasty nutritious meal is delivered right to your door eliminating several trips to the grocery store.